Reviewed by Thrillophilia New Zealand Operations Team

 1. Hobbiton Movie Set

 Step into the magical world of Middle-earth at the Hobbiton Movie Set, near the town of Matamata.
 Youβll be surprised to know that it was originally built for filming, but has been preserved as a permanent movie set.
-The Shire Walk is a guided tour where you get to wander through Hobbiton, stopping at places like the hobbit holes (including Bag End), and the Party Tree where you can get plenty of photos clicked.
-The tour ends at the Green Dragon Inn, where you can relax with a complimentary drink
+The Shire Walk is a guided tour where you get to wander through Hobbiton, stopping at places like the hobbit holes (including Bag End), and the Party Tree, where you can get plenty of photos taken.
+The tour ends at the Green Dragon Inn, where you can relax with a complimentary drink.

 2. Milford Sound